 - Whilst in the Black Range State Park further extend your rock art shelter walk to experience the wild swept caverns across the valley.
 These are magnificent.

 - Walk up Flat Rock in the North of the Grampians starting at Mt Zero carpark.
-Whilst your there further along is the Hollow Mountain walk and Mt Stapylton.
+Whilst you're there further along is the Hollow Mountain walk and Mt Stapylton.